-Well-connected transport network: Deliver Bolton Transport Strategy's three year action plan.
+Deliver Bolton Transport Strategy's three year action plan.

-An attractive visitor destination: Enhanced and diversified offer making Bolton a destination choice of
+An attractive visitor destination:

+Enhanced and diversified offer making Bolton a destination of choice

 A safe and protected borough

 Our dedication to a sustainable future is evident in our response to the Climate Emergency declared in 2019, which led to the creation of the Bolton Climate Change Strategy.
 This strategy aims for net zero carbon emissions by 2030 for Bolton.
 As we look ahead, we must focus our efforts on our own operations and take tangible actions to lower our carbon footprint.